 There are a number of Disability Parking spaces available in the Port Stephens area.

-- where parking is limited by a sign to more than 30 minutes, Mobility Permit Holders can park for an unlimited time;
+- where parking is limited by a sign to more than 30 minutes, Mobility Permit Holders can park for an unlimited time

-- where parking is limited by a sign to 30 minutes, Mobility Permit Holders can park for 2 hours;
+- where parking is limited by a sign to 30 minutes, Mobility Permit Holders can park for 2 hours

-- where parking is limited by a sign to less than 30 minutes, Mobility Permit Holders can park for a maximum of 30 minutes;
+- where parking is limited by a sign to less than 30 minutes, Mobility Permit Holders can park for a maximum of 30 minutes

-- when parking in metered or ticketed parking areas operated by Council, no charge is applied.
-Charges may apply in privately operated parking areas.
+- when parking in metered or ticketed parking areas operated by Council, no charge is applied — charges may apply in privately operated parking areas.

-Wheel out, wheel in bin service
+Wheel Out, Wheel In bin service

-Port Stephens Council and Suez provide a 'Wheel out, Wheel in' bin service for elderly or sick residents who require assistance.
+Port Stephens Council and Suez provide a Wheel Out, Wheel In bin service for elderly or sick residents who require assistance.

-What to do if you wish to take advantage of this service:
+To take advantage of this service:

-- Return the letter to Council, along with the signed indemnity form which grants access to their property for the collection contractor, and indemnifies from loss, damage or injury.
+- Return the letter to Council, along with the signed indemnity form which grants access to their property for the collection contractor and indemnifies from loss, damage or injury.

 - Once received, the collection contractor will inspect the property to ensure ease of access for the driver.